-A bit of explanation before returning to the Fredericksburg Civil War stereograph, or stereo view, that captured my imagination in the fall of 2008.
-In order to save the “mystery” part of my discussion for the installment following this post, my account now jumps chronologically from the relative calm at the relatively undamaged Upper Pontoon Crossing site, in the spring and summer of 1862, to the relative calm at the heavily damaged version of that same place in the late winter of 1862-1863 and the following spring, skipping for the moment the fighting and destruction in mid-December 1862.
+A bit of explanation before returning to the subject of my previous article in this series about the Fredericksburg Civil War stereograph, or stereo view, that captured my imagination in the fall of 2008.
+In order to save the “mystery” section of my discussion for Part Three of this article series, my account now jumps chronologically from the relative calm at the relatively undamaged Upper Pontoon Crossing site, in the spring and summer of 1862, to the relative calm at the heavily damaged version of that same place in the late winter of 1862-1863 and the following spring, skipping for the moment the fighting and destruction in mid-December 1862.

 In 2008, while orienting myself to the visually rich, tiff-resolution stereo view by locating landmarks that I had studied in other wartime pictures of the same place, as discussed in Part One, I was struck by the large number of people visible along the town’s edge.
 Ultimately, I counted at least 160 different individuals, mainly men.
 (This represents a conservative tally because I counted only one person wherever the available resolution left me uncertain as to whether one or two people stood side-by-side.)
 The figures fell into four general categories of poses.

 …scattered at various lounging spots across the riverbank:

 I was therefore inspired to write an article in part to consider the type of event that had drawn the unusual crowd–a flag-of-truce exchange–elaborating on an identification made by editor and photohistorian extraordinaire William C. Davis in his brief caption to a low-resolution, stereo-half version of this image published in 1982.